Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

-For the special case of DPC and SIC, we give a partial characterization of the optimal $\mathbf{\Phi}$, or equivalently, the optimal encoding/decoding order.
-It is in general a difficult problem because the encoding and decoding orders at the BC transmitters and the MAC receivers need to be solved jointly.
-However, for each \textit{Pseudo }\textit{BC}\textit{{} transmitter}/\textit{Pseudo }\textit{MAC}\textit{{} receiver} defined below in the B-MAC network, the optimal encoding/decoding order maximizing $g(\mathbf{\Phi})$ is easily determined by the weights and is consistent with the optimal order of an individual BC or MAC, as proved in Theorem \ref{thm:optorder} below. \begin{definitn} In a B-MAC network
+We first take a detour to give a partial characterization of the optimal choice of $\mathbf{\Phi}$, or equivalently, the optimal encoding order in DPC and decoding order in SIC for B-MAC networks.
+It is in general a difficult problem because the encoding and decoding orders need to be optimized jointly.
+However, for each \textit{Pseudo }\textit{BC}\textit{{} transmitter}/\textit{Pseudo }\textit{MAC}\textit{{} receiver} in any B-MAC network, the optimal encoding/decoding order is easily determined by the weights and is consistent with the optimal order of an individual BC or MAC, as proved in Theorem \ref{thm:optorder} below. \begin{defn} In a B-MAC network